DexSterTheDev/tdximdb/README.md

 Also, makes use of the history API to change the URL without reloading the page.

 ### How to use:
-1. Go to the website: https://dexsterthedev/io/
+1. Go to the website: https://tdximdb.netlify.app
 2. Search for a movie or TV show by title
 3. Click on the movie or TV show you want to watch
 4. Fill in the season and episode number if you are watching a TV show
 5. Click on the submit button to get the iframe
 6. Click on the iframe to watch the movie or TV show

+© Basit Hameed, Team Dude 2024 - All rights are reserved.